OTC Markets Group's Policy Regarding Caveat Emptor

 When Does Caveat Emptor Get Removed?

-Generally, OTC Markets Group will remove the Caveat Emptor designation once the company meets the qualifications for OTC Pink Current Information or OTCQB and has displayed that there is no longer a public interest concern, typically no sooner than 30 days.
-For information on how to qualify for the OTC Pink Current Information marketplace designation, please visit the Upgrade to OTC Pink Current page.
-In order to qualify for the OTCQB marketplace, companies must be SEC reporting and current in their required SEC filings.
+Generally, OTC Markets Group will remove the Caveat Emptor designation once the company meets the qualifications for Pink Current Information or OTCQB and has displayed that there is no longer a public interest concern, typically no sooner than 30 days.
+For information on how to qualify for the Pink Current Information marketplace designation, please visit the Upgrade to Pink Current page.
+In order to qualify for the OTCQB market, companies must be SEC reporting and current in their required SEC filings.
 During the time it is labeled Caveat Emptor, the security will also have its quotes blocked on www.otcmarkets.com.